adacosta-3/130-MP/README.md

 Machine Problem #1
 Quine-McCluskey Calculator**

-Simplifies Boolean functions up to 10 variables by the employing Quine-McCluskey algorithm (also known as the Tabulation Method).
+Simplifies Boolean functions with up to 10 variables by the employing Quine-McCluskey algorithm (also known as the Tabulation Method).

 Created using Java.